NartanVyas/strumosa-pipe/README.md

 *Could not authenticate to Azure Active Directory.
 If a popup blocker is enabled in the browser, disable it and try again.*  It was just trying to open an OAuth login page.
 This done and all seems to be working again.

 Now we are instructed to use the name we created, strumosa-app, as the azureSubscription value in the task shown above.
 To speed things up, lets just try to re-used the strumosa app created yesterday.
 This goes in the WebAppName.
 Lets do another deployment and see how that goes.

+Going back to the portal pipeline builds section to watch the action unfold.
+Wait.
+It took 12 minutes to complete last time.
+Might just go an do something else for a while.

+After it's all done, we can check http://strumosa.azurewebsites.net to see if it is now holding our new server app.

+And it does.
+We now see the server responding with a new response.
+One push to master now starts the pipeline which ends in a deployment to master.
+We can always use the old strumosa project for other best practices work.
+Since it's set up with Airbnb linting and Jest testing and coverage, it's a good place to go to try things out.

+Time to create a development branch to do work and test locally and then only push to master when that is all working.

+## Best practices

+More notes from the [best practices for NodeJS](https://github.com/i0natan/nodebestpractices#4-testing-and-overall-quality-practices)

+### Delegate anything possible (e.g. static content, gzip) to a reverse proxy

+Options:
+* nginx
+* HAproxy
+* S3
+* CDN

+*It’s very tempting to cargo-cult Express and use its rich middleware offering for networking related tasks like serving static files, gzip encoding, throttling requests, SSL termination, etc. This is a performance kill due to its single threaded model which will keep the CPU busy for long periods (Remember, Node’s execution model is optimized for short tasks or async IO related tasks).
+A better approach is to use a tool that expertise in networking tasks – the most popular are nginx and HAproxy.*

+*Attempting to have Node deal with all of the complicated things that a proven web server does really well is a bad idea.
+This is just for one request, for one image and bearing in mind this is the memory that the application could be used for important stuff.*

+This connects with *5.11.
+Get your frontend assets out of Node*

+Serve frontend content using dedicated middleware.

+Limit the body size of incoming requests on the edge (e.g. firewall, ELB) or by configuring express body parser to accept only small-size payloads

+### 5.12.
+Be stateless, kill your Servers almost every day

+This is what AWS Lambda enforces, right?

+### Create a ‘maintenance endpoint’

+Expose a set of system-related information, like memory usage and REPL, etc in a secured API.

+### Embrace linter security rules

+use of security-related linter plugins such as eslint-plugin-security

 ## Links